snout-router/.github/README.md

-# Packula community health files
+# Snout community health files

-This repo contains the [community health files] for the Packula organization.
+This repo contains the [community health files] for the Snout organization.

 <!-- References -->